 When a storm struck the Cape in the early days, no one was surprised to hear the alarm: "Ship ashore!
 All hands perishing!"
 The townspeople would turn out on the beach, but usually the surf was too high for them to attempt a rescue.
 And by the time the storm was over, there was usually no one to rescue.

-The first recorded wreck was the Sparrowhawk which ran aground at Orleans in 1626.
+The first recorded wreck was the Sparrow-Hawk which ran aground at Orleans in 1626.
 The people aboard were able to get ashore safely, and the ship was repaired.
 But, before it could set sail, the ship was sunk by another storm and wasn't seen for over two hundred years.
-In 1863, after storms had shifted the sands again, the skeleton of the Sparrowhawk reappeared briefly.
+In 1863, after storms had shifted the sands again, the skeleton of the Sparrow-Hawk reappeared briefly.
 So the ocean takes and gives back and takes again.
-(The ribs of the ship are now on display in Plymouth at Pilgrim Hall.)
+The ribs of the ship are stored in Plymouth at Pilgrim Hall.)

 But if the passengers and crew of these early ships couldn't be saved, the cargo often was.
 After a wreck, townspeople would come out with their carts and horses and haul away the spoils: wine, coffee, nutmeg, cotton, tobacco, and whatever the ship had been carrying.
 Sometimes owners of the wreck paid the local people to salvage their cargo; often the local people simply went on the theory that finders were keepers.
 Certainly, this was their theory when the famous pirate, Samuel Bellamy, and his ship, the Wydah, went down off Wellfleet in the spring of 1717.
 Although officially all goods on such a ship belonged to the colony, plunder occurred.